jfmorcillo/mss/doc/source/module_description.rst

-The values returned by this function replaces the default values set in in the configuration description in ``desc.xml``.
+The values returned by this function replaces the default values set in in the configuration description in ``desc.json``.
 Have a look in ``mds_*`` modules for some examples.

 After a module is configured on MSS, the module is automatically tagged as configured in the MSS database.
 You can also write a :py:func:`check_configured` function that tells MSS if the module is configured or not.
 This will override the database value.